-Starting on Day 3, can start adding full liquids as tolerated.

-This phase adds some low-fat dairy products and pureed soups (thin, strain, or blend, no chunks)
+Starting on Day 3, you can start adding full liquids as tolerated as you transition out of Phase 1.
+This phase adds some low-fat dairy products and pureed soups (thin, blended to a sippable consistency, strained through a fine mesh strainer, and no chunks).